Ada-Developers-Academy/ada-build/preparing-to-code/environment-setup/README.md

 After it finishes, verify the installation by typing `xcode-select -p`.
 It should respond with something very similar to `/Library/Developer/CommandLineTools` (the directory where they were installed).

 #### Google Chrome
-If you're reading this, you're already using a web browser (software used to access and visualize information on the internet).
-Unless you've intentionally switched, you're using Apple's web browser, _Safari_.
-There's nothing wrong with _Safari_; it's a fine browser.
-However, there are a few things that Google's competing browser, _Chrome_, can do for developers that makes for super fun times in the Ada classroom.
-You don't have to switch to _Chrome_ for all your day-to-day internet use; I'd just like for you to have it available when we're in class.
+We will use the Chrome web browser by Google in class, because it provides more developer tools for us to use.

+##### Google Chrome installation steps
+* Download [Chrome](https://www.google.com/chrome/browser/desktop/index.html) to your Applications folder
-To install _Chrome_, download it from [Google's website](https://www.google.com/chrome/browser/desktop/index.html).
-Open the downloaded application package and follow the instructions to complete the installation.
+* Open the downloaded application package and follow the instructions
+* Drag Chrome to your dock

 #### Atom
 At Ada we will be using [Atom](https://atom.io/), a text editor, to write our code.